13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 • Features: Adjustable nose pad

 From the Swedish brand POC, the Do Blade AVIP is a dedicated sports frame, injected in Grilamid for low weight and durability.
-It allows for great flexibility with the option to change your lens according to the conditions.
+It offers excellent flexibility, allowing you to change your lens based on conditions.
 The rubber inserts and the adjustable nose piece in hydrophilic rubber keep the frame firmly in place.

-The lens tints have been optimized for road cycling, increasing contrasts on the road surface and helping you to spot irregularities, holes, and gravel in time.
-The anti-fog and repel treatments help to keep fog, dirt, and grime off your lenses and make water pearl off.
+The lens tints have been optimized for road cycling, increasing road surface contrast and helping you spot irregularities, holes, and gravel in time.
+The anti-fog and repellent treatments help to keep fog, dirt, and grime off your lenses and make water pearls off.
 Moreover, the very lens design makes them ideal for those who love having an open, unobstructed field of vision.

-These glasses are supplied with 2 spare PC (PolyCarbonate) lenses by Carl Zeiss lenses of different colors, suitable for all weather conditions and all with UV 400 protection.
+These glasses are supplied with two spare PC (Polycarbonate) lenses by Carl Zeiss lenses of different colors, suitable for all weather conditions, and all with UV 400 protection.
 The frame is suited for prescription lenses.

-To replace the lenses of the two sides, then pull down the other side.
-Secondly, install the new lenses by performing the steps in the opposite order.
+To replace the lenses on both sides, then pull down the other side.
+Secondly, install the new lenses in the opposite order.

 Best Budget Cycling Glasses